garrettgman/garrettgman.github.io/preface.md

 #### Automated reporting

-The [knitr](http://yihui.name/knitr/) R package created by Yihui Xie, also of RStudio, lets you embed R results inside of text documents, such as pdfs, blogs, and webpages.
+The [rmarkdown](http://rmarkdown.rstudio.com) R package created by JJ Allaire and Yihui Xie, also of RStudio, lets you embed R results inside of text documents, such as pdfs, web pages, and slideshows.
 You write R code in your document wherever you want results to appear.
-With the click of a button, knitr will execute the R code and replace it with its results (which can be a number, a table, a graph, or anything).
+With the click of a button, rmarkdown will execute the R code and replace it with its results (which can be a number, a table, a graph, or anything).

 Why would you do this?
 It lets you write reports that can be automatically updated as new data comes in.
-You'll learn how to write knitr reports in Chapter 11.
+You'll learn how to write rmarkdown reports in Chapter 11.

 #### Reproducible Research